igumnoff/gabriel2/README.md

 ![Gabriel2](https://github.com/igumnoff/gabriel2/raw/HEAD/logo.png)

-Gabriel2: Indeed, an actor library, not a framework, written in Rust
+Gabriel2: Indeed, an actor library for Tokio, not a framework, written in Rust

 ## Features